Exhibition Place: New emphasis on year-round use

-2015 Pan Am and Parapan Games
+Other events

 The Chevrolet Beach Volleyball Centre at Exhibition Place.
 The centre, along with other facilities at Exhibition Place was used as event venues for the 2015 Pan American Games.

-In July 2015, Exhibition Place was the site of sporting venues for the 2015 Pan American Games.
+In July 2015, Exhibition Place was the site of sporting venues for the 2015 Pan American and Parapan American Games.
 The collection of sites was referred to as "CIBC Pan Am Park" and each building was given a venue name.
-The Enercare Centre and Coliseum buildings were used for indoor sports, temporary facilities for beach volleyball were built south of BMO Field and a watercourse laid out on Lake Ontario.
+The Enercare Centre and Coliseum buildings were used for indoor sports, temporary facilities for beach volleyball were built south of BMO Field, and a watercourse was laid out on Lake Ontario.
 As a result of the games, the 2015 Toronto Honda Indy was scheduled in June to allow for time for the site to prepare for the Pan Am Games.
-As well the site was wound down in time for setup for the 2015 Canadian National Exhibition (scheduled to open August 21).
+As well, the site was wound down in time for setup for the 2015 Canadian National Exhibition.
+The site would also be used during the 2026 FIFA World Cup.